charliecalvert/CloudNotes/Assignments/Ec2Checklist.md

 Select **B** or **b** for **Basic System Check**.
 You should see at least to Directory entries and at least one file entry.
 Each of these lines should begin with **OK:**.
 Take a screen shot and call it **basic-system-check.png**.

-Especially if you are in one of my programming courses, compare the code at the end of your **~/.bashrc** file with the outpur from this command:
+Especially if you are in one of my programming courses, compare the code at the end of your **~/.bashrc** file with the output from this command:

 ```bash
 cat ~/Git/JsObjects/Utilities/SetupLinuxBox/BashrcExtras